openeuler-mirror/compass-ci/doc/job/os_mount.md

 ## persistent rootfs data

 When you need to persist the rootfs data of a job, and use it in the subsequent job(s), two fields in `kernel_custom_params` will help you: 'src_lv_suffix', 'boot_lv_suffix'.
+If you want to run on a brand new machine, you should use 'pv_device' to assign a disk device to create pv and vg.

 The brief flow is as follows: